10 Harmless Snakes Living In Thailand

 Source: iNaturalist user ian_dugdale – CC BY 4.0

-The sunbeam snake is famous both for its colourful iridescent scales, and being on a very distant perch of the evolutionary tree, not just within Thailand, but the whole world.
+A contender for the most fabulous snake in Thailand.
+The sunbeam snake (Xenopeltis unicolor) is famous both for its colourful iridescent scales, and being on a very distant perch of the evolutionary tree, not just within Thailand, but the whole world.
 Their closest living relative is believed to be the Mexican burrowing python halfway across the planet.
-Sunbeam snakes are chocolatey brown, but under bright light, every colour of the rainbow starts swirling.
+Sunbeam snakes are chocolatey brown, but under bright lights, every colour of the rainbow starts swirling.

 Sunbeam snakes rarely bite even when picked up.
 Their main defensive trick is to coil themselves up tightly and vibrate, sometimes so hard that they produce a buzzing sound.
 Every so often, people are lucky enough to stumble across this colourful snake, and luckily it’s perfectly safe to stare at them.